This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 350°F. With a serrated bread knife, cut a grid into the top of the loaf, being careful not to cut through the bottom of the bread.
+• Preheat the oven to 350°F. Cut a grid into the top of the loaf with a serrated bread knife, being careful not to cut through the bottom of the bread.

-• In a small bowl, mix together cream cheese, onion powder, and garlic powder with a handheld mixer or a fork.
+• Mix together the cream cheese, onion powder, and garlic powder with a handheld mixer or a fork in a small bowl.

-• Stuff the cream cheese into the crevices of the bread, followed by the diced jalapeños and the shredded cheese.
+• Stuff and spread the cream cheese into all the crevices of the bread, followed by the diced jalapeños and the shredded cheese.

 • Transfer the bread to a large baking sheet and bake for 20 minutes.

 • Brush the top of the bread with the melted butter and bake for another 5 minutes.
-Garnish with green onions, and enjoy.
+Garnish with green onions.

 Video